Palberta

 Palberta is an American indie rock band from New York City.

 History

 Palberta began when all three members were studying at Bard College.
-Their first full-length album, My Pal Berta, was released in 2013.
-Palberta released their second full-length album in 2014 titled Shitheads In The Ditch.
+Their first full-length album, My Pal Berta, was released in 2013, with voices "oscillating between sweet and scary".

+Palberta released their second full-length album in 2014 titled Shitheads In The Ditch, in which "you never know when their playfulness will turn against you".
 In 2015, Palberta and the band No One and the Somebodies released a split album titled Chips For Dinner.

 In 2017, Palberta released their third full-length, Bye Bye Berta.
-In 2018, they released their fourth full-length album, Roach Goin' Down.
+In 2018, they released their fourth full-length album, Roach Goin' Down, "like binge-watching a cult TV show".
 The trio's next album, Palberta5000, was released on January 22, 2021.